 Pumpkin carving, wearing fun costumes, and participating in traditional Halloween games can be just as fun in smaller, more intimate circles as they are in larger social gatherings.

-However, for those choosing to celebrate with people outside their households, the CDC offer the following advice on staying safe and minimizing the risk of transmitting the virus.
+However, for those choosing to celebrate with individuals outside their households, here is some advice on staying safe and minimizing the risk of transmitting the virus.

-According to the CDC and medical experts, one way of minimizing transmission during a social gathering is by holding it in an outdoor space.
+According to medical experts, one way of minimizing transmission during a social gathering is by holding it in an outdoor space.

 Hosts who wish to organize a get-together should limit the number of guests and ensure that everyone is familiar with and willing to follow

-Some hosts may choose to provide disposable face masks, hand sanitizer, and tissues to their guests if they are unable to bring their own.
+Some hosts may choose to provide disposable face masks, hand sanitizer, and tissues to their guests if they cannot bring their own.

 Providing individual sachets or pots of sauce, condiments, and salad dressings is also safer than passing around one container that everyone will handle.

 Some hosts may suggest that guests bring their own food and drink to avoid sharing with others.
-Where that is not possible, limit contact with shared items or surfaces.
+Where this is not possible, limit contact with shared items or surfaces.

 If people from different households cannot keep at least 6 feet apart from others, they should wear face coverings.